 The MPEG-2 Transport Stream packets are presented to the modulator where the data are encoded for the channel and a modulated carrier is generated.
-The channel coding and modulation are explained in Section 6 of this paper.
+The channel coding and modulation are explained in Section 6.

 A summary of the specifications of the Grand Alliance HDTV System is given in the tables.
-Table 2 lists video specifications, Table 3 lists audio specifications, Table 4 lists transport specifications, and Table 5 lists transmission specifications.
+Table 1 lists video specifications, Table 2 lists transmission specifications, Table 3 lists audio specifications, and Table 4 lists transport specifications.